 What to do with the years we had left?

-She kissed me once on the lips, then puttered around the kitchen.
-She kissed me again and leaned for upstairs but leaned back and kissed me on the nose.
+kissed me again and leaned for upstairs but leaned back and kissed me on

 I walk our dog, Marmoset before bed.